+Paired linear regression.
 Method of least squares (OLS): essence, assumptions.
-Paired linear regression: regression equation, interpretation of regression output.
-Coefficient of determination (R2).
-Multiple linear regression: regression equation, the value of t- statistics for independent variables, the F-statistic value for the regression model.
+Paired linear regression: regression equation, interpretation of regression output

+Multiple OLS regression: principle, interpretation, design.
+OLS regression diagnostics.
+Regression equation, the value of t- statistics for independent variables, the F-statistic value for the regression model.
 Comparison of regression models.
 The nuances of the interpretation of the coefficient of determination and standardized coefficients for independent variables.
-Presentation of multiple linear regression results: examples from political science research.
-Stargazer package.
-Structural composition of articles with a regression analysis.
+Presentation of multiple linear regression results.
 Using categorical and ordinal variables.
 Implementation of the pairwise linear regression in R. Visualization of the essence of the method of least squares.
 Interpretation of the results of regression analysis.
-Realization of multiple linear regression in R. Comparison of regression models using the anova () function.
-Interpretation of the results of regression analysis.
-Consideration of the compositional structure of political science research, using multiple linear regression as the primary data analysis method.
-Consideration of the use in the regression analysis categorical and ordinal variables.
-Work with Duncan database.
+Realization of multiple linear regression in R. Examples in political science research.

-Technical and substantive problems of regression models.
-Diagnostics.
+"Technical" problems and prerequisites for OLS regression.
+Substantive problems of regression models.
 Technical problems of regression models: multicollinearity, heteroscedasticity, emissions, influential observations.
 Diagnostics and ways to solve technical problems of regression models.
 Essential problems of regression models: endogeneity, exclusion from an analysis of relevant explanatory variables, the inclusion of irrelevant explanatory variables.
 The problem of sample bias.
-Detailed consideration of the essence of the technical problems of regression models: multicollinearity, heteroscedasticity, emissions and influential observations.
-Working with Duncan database and student databases.
-Work with multicollinearity identification functions: vif(); heteroscedasticity: ncvTest(), spreadLevelPlot(); emissions: qqplot(), outlierTest(); influential observations: influencePlot() and others.
-Consideration of the problem of sample bias (selection of units of analysis on dependent variable).
-Consideration of the problems of endogeneity bias, exclusion from the analysis of relevant explanatory variables and the inclusion of irrelevant explanatory variables in the analysis.

-Generalized linear models: a brief overview.
+Consideration and essence of technical and substantive problems.

+Logistic regression.
+Ordered Logistic Regression.
 Generalized linear models: logistic regression.
 Predicted probabilities and odds ratio.
-Implementation of logistic regression in R. Consideration of political science research, using logistic regression as the main method data analysis.
-Generalized linear models: ordered logistic regression.
+Implementation of logistic regression in R. Generalized linear models: ordered logistic regression.
 Predicted probabilities and odds ratio for ordered logistic regression.
+Examples in political science research.